Abolish the Electoral College? The filibuster? Both? 2020 hopefuls pitch major structural changes

 Breaking News Emails

-WASHINGTON — Top Democratic presidential candidates Monday called for abolishing the Electoral College, allowing felons to vote, and requiring cabinet secretaries to hold monthly town hall meetings.
+WASHINGTON — Top Democratic presidential candidates on Monday called for abolishing the Electoral College, allowing felons to vote and requiring Cabinet secretaries to hold monthly town hall meetings.

-In the historic Warner Theatre in downtown Washington, the We the People summit — a forum focused on so-called democracy issues — offered eight candidates a chance to speak one-at-a-time to progressive activists representing labor unions, the Sierra Club, Planned Parenthood and other groups.
+In the historic Warner Theatre in downtown Washington, the We the People summit — a forum focused on democracy issues — offered eight candidates a chance to speak one at a time to progressive activists representing labor unions, the Sierra Club, Planned Parenthood and other groups.

 The candidates argued that little progress will be made on any issue without fundamental changes to a political system they called broken and corrupt.

-"We may get a piece or two here and there, but if we want big systematic change, it’s going to mean attacking the corruption head on," Sen. Elizabeth Warren, D-Mass., said touting her sweeping ethics bill that would "ending lobbying as we know it."
+"We may get a piece or two here and there, but if we want big systematic change, it’s going to mean attacking the corruption head on," Sen. Elizabeth Warren, D-Mass., said in touting her sweeping ethics bill that she said would end lobbying "as we know it."

 Bernie Sanders calls for Americans to come togetherApril 1, 201901:27